Best VR Controllers in 2025: Tracking, Comfort, Real-World Results

 PlayStation VR2 Sense Controllers

-Sony’s Sense Controllers carry over the adaptive triggers and detailed haptics from the DualSense gamepad, adding another layer of realism to VR shooters and racing sims.
-When we tested *Gran Turismo 7 VR*, the throttle tension and subtle rumble feedback translated directly into immersion.
-Battery life averages 3-4 hours, sufficient for typical console sessions.
+Sony’s Sense controllers bring over the adaptive triggers and detailed haptics from the DualSense gamepad, adding a second layer of realism to VR shooters, racing sims, and atmospheric titles.
+When we tested Gran Turismo 7 VR, throttle tension and subtle rumble feedback made it easy to feel when tires were slipping, without even looking at the HUD.
+Battery life averages three to four hours per charge, which is enough for typical console sessions.

 Pros